emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### RedditFilter Note

 Go to Settings → Feed Filter and untoggle 'Promoted' to not see ads.
+Those that don't like AI suggestions can untoggle 'Recommended' as well.

 ***